Theoretical Foundations of Conformal Prediction: Calibration: definition and methods

-This is an appealing basic property.
+almost surely. \end{definition} This is an appealing basic property.
 For instance, one example of a perfectly calibrated model is the oracle model that outputs the true conditional probabilities: $f(x) = \P(Y = 1 \mid X = x)$.
 Note that many other models also satisfy perfect calibration, for example, the constant function $f(x) = \E[Y]$.
 The latter example illustrates the fact that while calibration is a desirable property, it does not imply that $f$ is an accurate estimate of the true regression function for $Y\mid X$.

 Notice that this definition is with respect to the distribution $P$, but in practical settings, we would only have access to a finite sample of data drawn from $P$.
-As such, we wish to have procedures that use the available data to address the following two goals: \begin{itemize} \item[(a)] Given a pretrained model $f$, we wish to check whether perfect calibration holds, and to quantify violations of calibration. \item[(b)] We wish to construct a function $f$, or modify a given pretrained function $f$, to satisfy or approximately satisfy perfect calibration. \end{itemize} The majority of this chapter will be aimed at these goals.
+As such, we wish to have procedures that use the available data to address the following two goals: \begin{itemize} \item[(a)] Given a pretrained model $f$, we wish to check whether perfect calibration holds, and to quantify violations of calibration. \item[(b)] We wish to construct a function $f$, or modify a given pretrained function $f$, to satisfy or approximately satisfy perfect calibration. \end{itemize} These two goals form the focus of this chapter.